-While we have invested, and continue to invest, in our information technology and information security systems, there can be no assurance that our efforts will prevent security breaches, service interruptions, or data losses.
+While we have invested, and continue to invest, in our information technology and information security systems and employee information security training, there can be no assurance that our efforts will prevent all security breaches, service interruptions, or data losses.
 We have limited cyber-insurance coverage that may not cover all possible events, and this insurance is subject to deductibles and coverage limitations.
 Any security breaches, service interruptions, or data losses could adversely affect our business operations or result in the loss of critical or sensitive confidential information or intellectual property, or in financial, legal, business, and reputational harm to us or allow third parties to gain material, inside information that they may use to trade in our securities.